kaloyan-marinov/resources-on-various-topics/2018-10-11-hh-mm-jack-diederich-stop-writing-classes.md

 How do you feel about those?

 Jack Diederich:
-... it's sometimes useful to use classes as tiny namespaces
-- when you don't want to add a module ...
+... it's sometimes useful to use classes as tiny namespaces - [e.g.] when you don't want to add a module ...

 it's even useful to hold functions in ...